In Florida, summertime means playtime.

 But, this is Florida, you say.
 There are no mountains.

-How can you have a full-fledged Jeepin’ excursion with no mountains?!
+How can you go off-roading in Florida with no mountains?!

-Have no fear, the TopLift Pros are here to help you find the best Jeeping trails in the Sunshine State – of which there are plenty!
+Have no fear, the TopLift Pros are here to help you find the best Jeep trails in Florida—of which there are plenty!